 OpenGL News Archives

 GLEW is a cross-platform (Windows, Linux, Mac, Unix) open-source C/C++ extension loading library for OpenGL.
-GLEW 1.12.0 fixes some bugs and adds support for new extensions.
+GLEW 1.13.0 adds support for new ARB, KHR, INTEL, NV and OVR extensions.